 “I firmly believe, from what I have seen, that this (Sonoma County) is the chosen spot of all this earth as far as nature is concerned.”

-Luther Burbank, a famed American botanist, horticulturist and pioneer of agricultural science, developed more than 800 strains and varieties of plants over a 55-year career, and he did it all in Sonoma County.
-Burbank’s enthusiasm for his “chosen spot of all this earth” was based in part on Sonoma County’s “Goldridge” soil: a combination of sand, loam, and clay on a sandstone base that is well-draining even as it varies from porous and soft to rocky and firm.
+Luther Burbank, the famed American botanist, horticulturist and pioneer of agricultural science, developed more than 800 strains and varieties of plants over a 55-year career.
+And he did it all in Sonoma County.
+Burbank’s enthusiasm for his “chosen spot of all this earth” was based in part on Sonoma County’s “Goldridge” soil.
+This soil is a combination of sand, loam, and clay on a sandstone base.
+It is well-draining even as it varies from porous and soft to rocky and firm.
 Goldridge soil contributes to the success not only of Sonoma County’s world-renowned and rapidly proliferating vineyards, but also its diverse agricultural crops, including apples.
-This particular fruit dominated local agricultural acreage when the Bice family founded the Redwood Hill Farm goat dairy in the 1960s.
-The original farm site included a house for two parents and 10 children, a milking barn, pasture, and a hillside apple orchard, the latter of which provided the prime ingredient for home-made applesauce and pies.
+The apple dominated local agricultural acreage when our family started Redwood Hill Farm goat dairy in the 1960s.
+Our original farm included a hillside fruit orchard containing Gravenstein apples.
+That orchard provided our growing family the prime ingredient for quarts of home-made applesauce and the best ever Gravenstein apple pies.

-In the 1990’s, the Redwood Hill Farm dairy relocated a few miles down the road to its current location.
-In 2008, it expanded when the property on its southern border was offered for sale.
-The acquisition included about 10 acres of old, gnarled, neglected apple trees on rootstock estimated to be about 80 years old.
-Among them were Gravenstein apple trees, a quintessential Sonoma County fruit that’s delicious, delicate, perishable, hard to export, and highly prized.
+In 2008, we expanded our farm property on its southern border, purchasing about 10 acres when it came up for sale.
+The property acquired was mostly an orchard of old, gnarled, neglected apple trees on rootstock estimated to be about 80 years old.
+Our new orchard also included Gravenstein apple trees, a quintessential Sonoma County fruit that’s delicious.
+The Gravenstein is also delicate, perishable, hard to export, yet highly prized.